 That’s where community-based mental health providers come in–providers that work in at-risk communities and provide care mostly to people who are low-income and on Medicaid.
 Community-based treatment is humane, effective, less costly than institutionalization, and a lifeline for people who can’t otherwise afford care.

 Yet states have dramatically slashed mental health funding by an estimated $4.35 billion between 2009 and 2012, even as the number of people relying on community-based systems increased by 1 million.
 Medicaid reimbursement rates make it impossible for many of these providers to keep their doors open.
 Youth behavioral health disorders alone cost the United States $250 billion each year, but only one in five are able to get the help they need.
-Minority children, uninsured children, and children whose parents are struggling with their own mental health issues are even less likely to get care.
+BIPOC (Black, Indigenous, People of Color) children, uninsured children, and children whose parents are struggling with their own mental health issues are even less likely to get care.

 It may be politically painless to make cuts to services for people who are often stigmatized and voiceless, but we will all share the cost of longer hospital stays, more emergency room visits, incarceration, and additional health care.

 The worst loss is a human one–lives that could be productive, fulfilling, and happy but that are instead hurting and even cut short.
 Mental health problems can be isolating and crippling even for people who can pay for the best care.
 By making mental health care difficult to afford, we create additional, often insurmountable obstacles for people who are already struggling at the margins.
 The lesson we learn from Williams is that this disease can reach anyone.
 The help we can provide should reach everyone, too.

 By Traci Donnelly